kaima2022/SUE-Sim/README.md

 ## SUE-Sim Overview

-SUE-Sim is an end-to-end, high-precision network simulation platform for the [Scale-Up Ethernet(SUE) framework](https://docs.broadcom.com/docs/scale-up-ethernet-framework).
+SUE-Sim is an end-to-end, high-precision network simulation platform for the [Scale-Up Ethernet framework(SUE)](https://docs.broadcom.com/docs/scale-up-ethernet-framework).

 Broadcom's SUE provides a low-latency, high-bandwidth interconnect framework for Ethernet-based XPU scale-up networks, supporting efficient interconnection of large-scale XPU clusters at rack-level and even multi-rack-level.
 It aims to address the increasingly prominent network bottleneck issues caused by the growing complexity of AI and machine learning workloads.